Eusop/ConstructEst/README.md

 1. **Upload a DXF floor plan.** The engine parses it (`WALL`/`DOOR`/`WINDOW`/`COLUMN`/`STAIR`/`ROOF`/`FLOOR` layers), extracts wall lengths, floor area, and opening/roof geometry, and computes quantities for 16 structural materials (cement, sand, gravel, CHB, rebar, tie wire, roofing sheets, purlins, ridge, flashing, angle bar, gutter, plywood, lumber, steel props, scaffolding).
 2. **Calibrate.** Cement/steel/roofing/wastage factors and structural design parameters (column/beam/footing dimensions, floor-to-floor height, etc. — the inputs a 2D DXF can't derive) are editable per project, with admin-managed global defaults as the fallback.
-3. **Compare stores and pick brands.** Per-store pricing is optimized against a user-defined budget ceiling, with automatic (Premium/Standard/Budget tier) or manual brand selection, and a Store Locator with Google Maps distance and material-unavailability notifications.
+3. **Compare stores and pick brands.** Per-store pricing is optimized against a user-defined budget ceiling, with automatic (Premium/Standard/Budget tier) or manual brand selection, and a Store Locator with map distance and material-unavailability notifications.
 4. **Generate a Bill of Materials.** Downloadable as a PDF for procurement.

 An Admin module manages users, the hardware-store/material-brand catalog and pricing, and the global calibration/design-parameter defaults every new project falls back to.